Non-JUPAS (Senior Year Admissions)

 CUHK has launched the Sports Scholarship Scheme since 2001 to enable members of the Hong Kong National Squad and Youth Squad with HKDSE qualifications and exceptional sporting prowess to study at the University.

-Students with outstanding sports achievements will be awarded sports scholarship of HK$10,000 to HK$50,000 per year up to a maximum tenure of 4 years.
+Students with outstanding sports achievements will be awarded sports scholarship of HK$15,000 to HK$80,000 per year (renewable subject to conditions).
 For details of the Sports Scholarship Scheme, please visit the website of Physical Education Unit at http://www.peu.cuhk.edu.hk.

 Of all universities in Hong Kong, CUHK is the only one that offers a college experience.
 Each undergraduate is assigned to one of the constituent Colleges, Chung Chi, New Asia, United, Shaw, Morningside, S.H.
 Ho, CW Chu, Wu Yee Sun and Lee Woo Sing.
 The Colleges complement the formal curricula to deliver whole-person education and pastoral care.
 The college system encourages intimate interaction among teachers, students and alumni.